 Inspect the float arm and lift rod

 You need to lower the float ball.
 The float arm should be straight and attached to the fill valve and the ball.
-The ball needs replacing if it is loose or not in line with the component.
-The lift rod must allow the rubber flapper to position itself into the opening correctly.
+If the ball is loose or not in line with the component, it needs replacing.
+The lift rod must allow the rubber flapper to position itself correctly into the opening.
 You can adjust the rod or purchase a new flapper for a good seal.

 Check the level of water in the tank.